awsdocs/aws-config-developer-guide/doc_source/deliver-snapshot-cli.md

 # Delivering Configuration Snapshot to an Amazon S3 Bucket<a name="deliver-snapshot-cli"></a>

-AWS Config delivers configuration items of the AWS resources that AWS Config is recording to the Amazon S3 bucket that you specified when you configured your delivery channel\.
+AWS Config delivers configuration snapshots of the AWS resources that AWS Config is recording to the Amazon S3 bucket that you specified when you configured your delivery channel\.

 **Topics**
 + [Delivering Configuration Snapshot](#deliver-snapshot-cli)